-The Burgandine House is located next to
+The Burgandine House is located at 803 S. Main Street.

 This charming little building is Culpeper's oldest house, a reminder of Culpeper's Colonial era.
 It is a log house covered outside by clapboard.
 The interior is original with the exception of a few "mended" places.
 It was standing in 1749 when Culpeper County came into being by separation from Orange County.
 At that time this site was in the "country" as the town limits did not extend this far south.